Yeruchom Levovitz

-Rav Yeruchom Levovitz (ירוחם ליוואוויץ; c.
-1875 – 1936), also known by his hundreds of students simply as The Mashgiach, was a mashgiach ruchani and baal mussar (Jewish Ethics) at the Mir Yeshiva in Belarus.
+Yeruchom Levovitz (ירוחם ליוואוויץ; c.
+1875 – 1936), was a mashgiach ruchani (dean of students) and baal (master of) mussar (Jewish Ethics) at the Mir Yeshiva in Belarus.

 Early life

-R' Yeruchom Levovitz was born in 1875 (5635 in the Jewish calendar) in Lyuban, in present-day Minsk Region, Belarus (near Slutsk) to Avraham and Chasya Levovitz.
+R' Yeruchom Levovitz was born in 1875 (5635 in the Jewish calendar) in Lyuban, in Minsk Region, Belarus (near Slutsk) to Avraham and Chasya Levovitz.
 He received his education in the yeshivas of Slobodka and Kelm.

-He was a disciple of Rav Nosson Tzvi Finkel, and Rav Simcha Zissel Ziv of Kelm.
+He was a disciple of rabbis Nosson Tzvi Finkel, and Simcha Zissel Ziv of Kelm.

 Mir Yeshiva

-R' Yeruchom was the spiritual leader of the Mir Yeshiva in Belarus from 1910 until the outbreak of World War I and then again from 1924 until his death in 1936.
-His disciples were said to have followed his every word, never doing anything that they "felt" he would not want them to do.
-Most of the leaders of the yeshivas of inter-war Poland were Levovits's disciples.
-They would come on occasion to visit him and seek his advice.
+Levoviz was the spiritual leader of the Mir Yeshiva in Belarus from 1910 until the outbreak of World War I and then again from 1924 until his death in 1936.

 After World War II, much of orthodox Jewry in Europe was wiped out, along with their many yeshivas (Jewish schools of higher learning).
-One of the only yeshivas to survive as a whole body was the Mir Yeshiva, which managed to escape to Shanghai, China, and then on to America.
+One of the only yeshivas to survive as a whole body was the Mir Yeshiva, which escapex to Shanghai, China, and then on to America.

 Disciples

-Some of R' Yeruchom's better known disciples include Simcha Zissel Halevi Levovitz, Avrohom Levovitz, Chaim Shmulevitz, Dovid Povarsky, Isser Yehuda Malin, Aryeh Leib Malin, Abba Berman, Zelik Epstein, Shimon Schwab, Shlomo Wolbe, Zeidel Smiatcky, Aryeh Leib Bakst, Chaim Wysoker, Binyomin Zeilberger, Nachum Partzovitz.
+Some of his better known disciples include Simcha Zissel Halevi Levovitz, Chaim Shmulevitz, Dovid Povarsky, Aryeh Leib Malin, Abba Berman, Zelik Epstein, Shimon Schwab, Shlomo Wolbe, Binyomin Zeilberger, Nachum Partzovitz.